 - Highly configurable.

-Go to the main dashboard menu and click on Plugins > Add New …
+Go to the main navigation menu and select Plugins > Add New …

 In the ‘Add Plugins’ screen, type in “broken link checker” into the keyword search field …

 (Add Plugins – search for ‘Broken Link Checker’)

 Locate the plugin in the search results section and click Install Now …

 (Install Broken Link Checker)